theriftlab/immanuel-python/README.md

 Simply pass in a date and coordinates to one of the available chart classes, and the returned instance will contain all data necessary to construct a full astrological chart.
 A serializer is bundled to easily output all data as JSON, or it can simply be printed out as human-readable text.

-## Documentation

-Full documentation is available [here](https://github.com/theriftlab/immanuel-python/tree/v1.3.2/docs/0-contents.md), or follow the Quick Start below to see how to quickly generate a natal chart.

 ## Translations

-Immanuel is currently available in the following locales / languages:
+Immanuel's output is currently available in the following locales / languages:

 * **en_US:** (default) US English
 * **pt_BR:** Brazilian Portuguese
 * **es_ES:** Spanish

-See [the documentation](https://github.com/theriftlab/immanuel-python/tree/v1.3.2/docs/5-settings.md#locale) on how to switch.
+See [here](https://github.com/theriftlab/immanuel-python/tree/v1.3.2/docs/5-settings.md#locale) for details on how to switch.
 The documentation itself is not currently available in other translations.
-To contribute in-software translations, see [below](#contributions).
+To contribute in-software translations, see [here](https://github.com/theriftlab/immanuel-python/tree/v1.3.2/docs/7-contributions.md).

+## Documentation

+Full documentation is available [here](https://github.com/theriftlab/immanuel-python/tree/v1.3.2/docs/0-contents.md), or follow the Quick Start below to see how to quickly generate a natal chart.

 ## Quick Start